rebtor/nl.rebtor.tuya/README.md

-# Tuya devices homey app🌧 🔌
+﻿# Tuya devices homey app🌧 🔌

 A implementation of [TuyAPI] (https://github.com/codetheweb/tuyapi/) for use with homey.

 ## CHANGELOG

+* 1.0.1
+	- Added support for NEO Coolcam smartplug 3600W
+	- You can now use IP instead of ID to connect devices
 * 1.0.0
 	- Initial version with support for NEO Coolcam smartplug 2000W